-• Free kicks are awarded as a result of a foul or misconduct.
+- Free kicks are awarded as a result of a foul or misconduct.
 There are two types of free kicks: direct and indirect.
 The type of kick awarded depends on the nature of the foul or misconduct.
-A goal may be scored directly from a direct kick but, for an indirect kick, the ball must touch at least one other player, on either

-- team, before entering the goal. - If an indirect free kick for the attacking team goes directly into the goal then a goal kick is awarded.
+A goal may be scored directly from a direct kick but, for an indirect kick, the ball must touch at least one other player, on either team, before entering the goal. - If an indirect free kick for the attacking team goes directly into the goal then a goal kick is awarded.
 If an indirect free kick for the defending team goes directly into the goal then a corner kick is awarded. - If the free kick is awarded to the defending team anywhere in their penalty area then all attacking players must remain outside the penalty area.
-The ball is in play when it completely exits the penalty area. - If the free kick is awarded to the attacking team anywhere in the other team's goal area then the ball is placed on the goal area line closest to where the infraction occurred.
-Opponents must be 10 yards away unless they are on their own goal line.
-The ball is in play when it is touched and moves. - In all other cases, including infractions that occur in the defending team's penalty area, but outside their goal area, the ball is placed at the location of the infraction.
-All opposing players must remain at least 10 yards from the ball until it is in play.
+The ball is in play when it completely exits the penalty area. - If the free kick is awarded to the attacking team anywhere in the other team's penalty area then all attacking players must remain outside the penalty area.
+The ball is placed on the penalty area line closest to where the infraction occurred.
+The ball is in play when it is touched and moves. - In all other cases the ball is placed at the location of the infraction.
+All opposing players must remain at least 8 yards from the ball until it is in play.
 The ball is in play when it is touched and moves.